Mittens2/NZSGs/README.md

-# Experiments for Convergence in Network Zero Sum Games
+# Experiments for Exponential Convergence of Gradient Methods in Concave Network Zero Sum Games

-This is the code for running the experiments of "Exponential Convergence of Gradient Methods in Network Zero Sum Games".
+This is the code for running the experiments of "Exponential Convergence of Gradient Methods in Concave Network Zero Sum Games".
 This project contains two files - 3p.py, and players.py.

 ## Dependencies
 * numpy